 - Resolved stability issues reported by multiple customers using JAWS with Outlook 365.

 - Addressed a reported issue with Audacity, a popular sound editor, where the application would stop working when attempting to open an MP3 file with JAWS currently running.

 - This update contains changes necessary to support Firefox version 57, scheduled for release in the fourth quarter of 2017.
-Firefox users must update to JAWS 18.0.4321 to continue using this browser when it updates to version 57.
+Please visit our Blog for some important information about using JAWS with this new Firefox release.

 - Added the latest Brailliant BI display drivers from Humanware to support their Brailliant BI14 braille display.

 - Resolved a customer reported issue with the UPS Tracking Research It lookup source not displaying any results.

 - In Internet Explorer, addressed a customer reported issue with JAWS not always reading the correct label on form controls when navigating using TAB.